DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 The second step is to modify *ring->prod_head* in ring structure to point to the same location as prod_next.

-A pointer to the added object is copied in the ring (obj4).
+The added object is copied in the ring (obj4).

 .. _figure_ring-enqueue2: